Miklós Istvánffy: Life

-Istvánffy returned home in 1556 and presumably became a soldier of Nikola Šubić Zrinski (Zrínyi Miklós), the hero of Szigetvár.
+Istvánffy returned home in 1556 and presumably became a soldier of Nikola IV Zrinski (Zrínyi Miklós), the hero of th Siege of Szigetvár.
 Between 1558 and 1559 he functioned as the secretary of Olahus, who served as Chancellor of Hungary from 1543.
 Istvánffy became an official of the Chancellery after 1559.
 Olahus was appointed Royal Governor of Hungary in 1562.
 He died in 1568.

 He tried to acquire new estates and lands to the place of his former possession, but failed.
 In 1576, he was a royal envoy to Pasha of the Budin Eyalet to returning to occupied castles in peacetime, unsuccessfully.
 He had been a Royal Councillor since 1578.
 After the death of Imre Czobor, he was appointed Palatinal Governor (or Vice-palatine) by King Rudolf on 24 June 1581, however the Diet of Hungary approved the appointment only in January 1582.
 Istvánffy was responsible for the judicial affairs.
 He was appointed Castellan of Sopron Castle in 1585.
 He served as envoy, along with Péter Heresiniczy, the bishop of Győr and Chancellor of Hungary, to the Kingdom of Poland to releasing Archduke Maximilian, between December 1588 and March 1589.

-During the Fifteen Years War, he was unlawfully authorized to recover the war tax in Slavonia.
+During the Long Turkish War, he was unlawfully authorized to recover the war tax in Slavonia.
 He participated in the Battle of Pákozd on 3 November 1593, and the Siege of Petrinja in the summer of 1595.
 He was one of Rudolf's three delegates who took over the control of Transylvania from Prince Sigismund Báthory in 1598.
-He was also present at the Siege of Nagykanizsa (1600), when the town fell to Tiryaki Hasan Pasha and became the capital of the newly established Kanije Eyalet.
+He was also present at the Siege of Kanizsa (1601)), when the town fell to Tiryaki Hasan Pasha and became the capital of the newly established Kanije Eyalet.
 One year later, the Christian armies tried to recapture the town but suffered a heavy and decisive defeat.

-Istvánffy served as Master of the doorkeepers (főajtónállómester, magister janitorum) from 1599 until his death.
+Istvánffy served as master of the doorkeepers (főajtónállómester, magister janitorum) from 1599 until his death.
 In 1603, he drafted the judgment under which the Lutheran István Illésházy was illegally sentenced to death and confiscation of property.
 As a result, he attracted the hatred of the Protestant aristocrats.
 In 1605, he was one of the members of the Habsburg delegation which was responsible for the termination of cooperation between Ahmed I and Stephen Bocskay.
 He was one of the signatories of the Peace of Zsitvatorok (1606) which ended the Fifteen Years or Long War.
 In 1608, István Pálffy and Miklós Istvánffy traveled to Hainburg to invite Archduke Matthias before the Diet of Hungary.
 During that he suffered a stroke and his right arm was paralyzed.

 He was one of the four candidates for the position of Palatine in the same year, but defeated by his former opponent István Illésházy.
 He suffered a stroke again and retired from the public life.
 He died in 1615 and was buried in Vinica.